grindytech/casperstats-backend/README.md

 method: GET

-des:  Get number of transfers of account
+des:  Get transfer history of an account

 successResponse: